pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

 Commit SHA: 600241ea64

-In this post, we shall take a look at the process which one might follow in order to modify / add to existing objects structures to store and propogate taint data.
+In this post, we shall take a look at the process which one might follow to modify / add to existing objects structures to store and propagate taint data.

 Let's start by taking a look at the changes which were made to the Objects and then proceed with how this integrates with the test of the system.
 Remember that our goal is to include tainting information along with any String class instance that we create.